KristianHollaender/SecurePasswordManager/README.md

 - **Argon2Id** used to securely hash passwords.
 - Each password is hashed with a unique salt.
 - **Hashed data** only stored in the SQLite database; no plaintext passwords are stored.
-- Passwords are hashed multiple times (based on the iteration count) to increase security.
 - Every HTTP request sent is done using hashed data.
 - **Encryption keys** are derived using Argon2Id with a strong salt, increasing resistance to brute-force attacks.